 Further, the employment agreement provides that if independent accountants determine that part or all of the payments and benefits to be paid to Mr. Bruggeworth under the employment agreement and all other plans or arrangements of Qorvo (a) constitute "parachute payments" under Code Section 280G, and (b) will more likely than not cause Mr. Bruggeworth to incur an excise tax under Code Section 4999 as a result of such payments or other benefits, Qorvo will pay a gross-up payment so that the net amount Mr. Bruggeworth will receive after payment of any excise tax equals the amount that he would have received if the excise tax had not been imposed.
-If the excise tax would not apply if the total payments to Mr. Bruggeworth.
+If the excise tax would not apply if the total payments to Mr. Bruggeworth were reduced by an amount less than 5%, then the amounts payable will be so reduced and gross-up payments would not be made to Mr. Bruggeworth.

 The employment agreement also contains certain forfeiture and recoupment rights.
-Generally, during the term of the employment agreement and the 24-month period following the expiration thereof, if Mr. Bruggeworth engages in a "Prohibited Activity," then (a) any equity awards granted or subject to vesting during the Prohibited Activity Term would be forfeited; (b) any and all shares issued to Mr. Bruggeworth under an equity award granted during the Prohibited Activity Term would be forfeited (without payment of consideration); (c) any gain realized by Mr. Bruggeworth with respect to any shares issued pursuant to an equity award granted during the Prohibited Activity Term would be required to be required to be immediately paid to Qorvo; (d) any cash/incentive payments made during the Prohibited Activity Term would be forfeited.
-Qorvo also has an offset right to recover such amounts against amounts otherwise due to Mr. Bruggeworth's engaging in willful conduct that results in an obligation to reimburse Qorvo under Section 304 of the Sarbanes-Oxley Act of 2002; or (c) Mr. Bruggeworth's engaging in fraud, theft, misappropriation, embezzlement or dishonesty to the material detriment of Qorvo.
+Generally, during the term of the employment agreement and the 24-month period following the expiration thereof, if Mr. Bruggeworth engages in a "Prohibited Activity," then (a) any equity awards granted or subject to vesting during the Prohibited Activity Term would be forfeited; (b) any and all shares issued to Mr. Bruggeworth under an equity award granted during the Prohibited Activity Term would be forfeited (without payment of consideration); (c) any gain realized by Mr. Bruggeworth with respect to any shares issued pursuant to an equity award granted during the Prohibited Activity Term would be required to be immediately paid to Qorvo; (d) any cash/incentive payments made during the Prohibited Activity Term would be required to be returned to Qorvo; and (e) any rights to future cash/incentive payments granted during the Prohibited Activity Term would be forfeited.
+Qorvo also has an offset right to recover such amounts against amounts otherwise due to Mr. Bruggeworth.
+For purposes of the employment agreement, "Prohibited Activity" includes (a) violation of certain restrictive covenants; (b) Mr. Bruggeworth's engaging in willful conduct that results in an obligation to reimburse Qorvo under Section 304 of the Sarbanes-Oxley Act of 2002; or (c) Mr. Bruggeworth's engaging in fraud, theft, misappropriation, embezzlement or dishonesty to the material detriment of Oorvo.
 "Prohibited Activity Term" means the period starting when Mr. Bruggeworth first engaged in Prohibited Activity conduct and without time limitation.

 Offer Letter Agreement with Mr. Klein.
 In connection with his initial employment by TriQuint, Mr. Klein entered into an employment offer letter agreement in 2011 that specified his initial salary, target bonus and equity awards.
-This offer letter agreement was subsequently assumed by Qorvo in connection with the Business Combination.
+This offer letter agreement was subsequently assumed by Oorvo in connection with the Business Combination.
 Under this offer letter agreement, in the event of a termination of employment without cause or a resignation by Mr. Klein for good reason, Mr. Klein is entitled to a lump sum severance payment equal to one year of base salary and continuation of health and life insurance benefits for 12 months.